papermerge/pmdump/README.md

 Currently `import` command works to import only into 3.4 either SQLite or PostgreSQL database.

-✅ - It works
+ - ✅ - means: it works
-❌ - no plans to implement this part yet.
-If you need this to be implemented, please
-     [open a ticket](https://github.com/ciur/papermerge/issues) and provide docker compose with your setup.
+ - ❌ - means: no plans to implement this part yet.
+If you need this to be implemented, please [open a ticket](https://github.com/ciur/papermerge/issues) and provide docker compose with your setup.
-🚧 - Work in progress.
+ - 🚧 - means: work in progress.
 Will be available soon.

 ## Get It